wilsontelab/publications/README.md

 ### Citing this repository

-Releases of this repository are linked to Zenodo via the following DOI:
+Releases of this repository are linked to Zenodo via the following DOI (or a most recent version of it):
 [![DOI](https://zenodo.org/badge/494023172.svg)](https://zenodo.org/doi/10.5281/zenodo.10728194)

 In addition, please cite the specific publication for the data set and code